 - StumbleUpon – I’ve just never really got StumbleUpon.
 I’ve tried it on numerous occasions but I just don’t get it.
 It doesn’t provide any value for me.
 I don’t have time to just “stumble” around looking at site recommendations.
 90% of the time I know what I want, and I go get it, and when I don’t, I use search or recommendations from my network.
 I know it has the potential to be a great traffic generator, but I haven’t figured it out yet.
 They frown upon just self-promoting, but even in the instances that I have, I haven’t gotten much.
 Regardless I’ve included the button in my social sharing icons in hopes that eventually it will.

 - Email Newsletter – Every blogger and their sister will tell you that you need to have an email newsletter.
 Some sort of call to action to turn your traffic into getting connected to folks email.
 My problem is that I just don’t have enough to share exclusively in an email newsletter that I just wouldn’t prefer to throw up on my blog.
+But if you are into email marketing, make it a habit to keep checking the team emails at least twice a day.
 I’d probably be more motivated to do so if my blog was meant to be a cash generator, but at this time it isn’t.

 - Video – YouTube is the #2 search engine in the world and I barely do anything about that.
 I used to make some pretty silly videos back in the day, but I have failed to try and implement video posts into my blog.
 In addition to people traditionally eating up that sort of content, it’s just another way to tap into the massive audience there.
 If I had more time, I’d probably churn out a few screen capture videos that I thought might be useful, but the thought of just my talking head doesn’t seem that much more compelling then me putting it into words.